 conservative reported earnings, but also imposed real costs reducing the market value of small firms.

-Gustafson, Matthew and Peter Iliev, 2015, The Real Effects of Equity Issuance Frictions.
+Gustafson, Matthew and Peter Iliev, 2015, The Effects of Removing Barriers to Equity Issuance.

 Iliev, Peter and Svetla Vitanova, 2015, The Effect of the Say-on-Pay in the U.S.

 Uses that U.S. firms with a public float under $75 million did not have to hold a Say-on-Pay vote to quantify the effects of the new rule.

 As implemented, the regulation did not decrease CEO pay,

 but led to increase in the general support for directors.

 Bhandari, Tara, Peter Iliev and Jonathan Kalodimos, 2015, Public versus Private Provision of Governance: The Case of Proxy Access, Working Paper..